genceg/DSA210/README.md

-# # The Impact of HDI Factors on Happiness
+# The Impact of the development of a country on Happiness

 ## **Project Overview**
 This project explores the relationship between the **development of a country** and **happiness scores** across countries.
 The HDI consists of three key components: